Young Petersen comes of age as South Africa wrap up series with seven-wicket win | Sports-Games

 Captaincy and changes ============== In any case, Kohli's personal relationship with the BCCI brass is at its lowest ebb, and this loss might just have consequences.

-To be fair, Kohli didn't lead the side badly in the two Tests that he led but being good isn't enough if it's not winning the side of the series.
-He is the only captain who has now lost two-Test series in South Africa.
+To be fair, Kohli didn't lead the side badly in the two Tests that he led but being good isn't enough if it's not winning the side the series.
+He is the only captain who has now lost two Test series in South Africa.

-But a lot has got to do with how India has persisted with two completely out of sorts middle-order players.
+But a lot has got to do with how India have persisted with two completely out of sorts middle-order players.

 Cheteshwar Pujara and Ajinkya Rahane are no longer bringing any value to the team and they are unlikely to retain their places in the time to come.